A sun dog, or sundog, is a natural optical phenomenon consisting of one or two colored luminous spots appearing on either side of the Sun.

 Hexagonal plate-like ice crystals suspended in the atmosphere in high and cold cirrus or cirrostratus clouds can bend the Sun's rays just like raindrops do.

-So, when these tiny particles and the observer are in the same horizontal plane, the observer will notice a pair of large and bright colored spots.
+So, when these tiny particles and the observer are in the same horizontal plane, the observer will notice a pair of large and bright-colored spots.

 Ice crystals generate sun dogs; raindrops create rainbows.

 The refraction, reflection, and dispersion of light in raindrops create a rainbow.
-If you want to see a rainbow, the Sun must be to your back, and rain must be falling in front of you.
+If you want to see a rainbow, the Sun must be on your back, and rain must be falling in front of you.

 The colors in a sun dog are reddish on the inside, closest to the Sun, or blueish on the outside.